-Funnily enough, a lot of folks adamantly profess that they hate salads, which is not at all surprising to me given the stereotypical “garden” version that I’ve described.
-Seriously, although I’m an absolute sucker for a good salad, if I found myself constantly chomping on bland, boring and flavorless blends day in and day out, I’d probably hate them too.
+Funny enough, a lot of folks adamantly profess that they hate salads.
+This is not at all surprising to me given the stereotypical “garden” version I just described.
+Though I’m an absolute sucker for a good salad, if I found myself constantly chomping on bland, boring and flavorless blends day in and day out, I’d probably hate salads too.

 Lucky for me, this isn’t at all the case!

 In fact, if you know me personally or even follow me on social media, you’ve likely recognized that my salad creations are quite flamboyant and far from bland, boring or flavorless.
 Interestingly, I’ve converted tons of ‘salad haters’ to ‘salad lovers’ with a single creation that’s evolved over the years.

 In response to constant requests from friends and followers, here’s the complete recipe for that salad.
 I’ve actually coined it as “The Ultimate Salad for People Who Hate Salads”.
 Get ready to take some notes.

 - 4 bell peppers (red, orange, yellow, and green)

 - 1/2 head of cauliflower